apache/maven-resolver/src/site/markdown/upgrading-resolver.md

 ## Consumer Project Changes (if more needed)

-Maven Resolver 2.x now delegates multiple aspects fully to consumer project, itself remaining "oblivious" about them.
-This was done to lessen (or better, fully remove) any overlap of logic between Resolver, and it's major consumer project: Maven.
+Maven Resolver 2.x now fully delegates multiple aspects to the consumer project, itself remaining "oblivious" about them.
+This was done to lessen (or better, fully remove) any overlap between the logic of the Resolver, and it's major consumer project: Maven.
 The following aspects are fully delegated to consumer projects:
 * Most of the `ArtifactProperties` is deprecated (sans two "core" ones: type and language), as it is really matter of the consumer project assign semantics to them.
 * The `ArtifactType` default implementation is deprecated, should be provided by consumer project instead, Resolver 2.x should not provide implementations for it.